urbandroid-team/dont-kill-my-app/_vendors-content/samsung/user.md

 * **Galaxy app booster**: no information so far...

+### Good Lock apps

+Yet another extra app you may need to keep the apps running on Samsung phones.
+It was developed with the cooperation with Samsung.
+Any feedback about this app or its features is welcomed.

+* **The long live app**: might protect the apps from killing in the background.

 ### Keep open

 You can "lock" one app in the Recent apps to prevent it from being terminated.